KEINOS/TPL-PHP-HelloWorld/README.md

 ## How to use it as a template

+1. Create a new copy.

-1. Choose one of the below command that suits you, to create a new project following your project name.
+    Choose one of the below command that suits you, to create a new project following your project name.
 (Ex.
 MyNewProject)

     ```bash
     # For composer user (No Docker)